Tag Archives: Drama

 Grade: A

-I have seen 3 Women (1977) before but some films (the true greats) are like fine wines and get better and better over time, in addition to being appreciated more and more with each passing viewing.
+I have seen 3 Women (1977) before, but some films (the true greats) are like fine wines, getting better and better over time and more appreciated with each passing viewing.

 3 Women is a prime example of this.
-The level of psychology and the changing personalities of the characters make it a unique and brilliant experience.
+The psychological depth and the characters’ evolving personalities make it a unique and brilliant experience.

 3 Women is a psychological feast and the study of three complex characters, hence the title.